braaannigan/braaannigan.github.io/publications.md

 ### In prep

 * __Brannigan, L.__, H. Johnson, C. Lique, J. Nilsson and J. Nycander:
-*Generation of remote eddies at fronts*, to be submitted to JPO.
+*Generation of Arctic sub-surface anticyclones at surface fronts*, submitted to JPO.

 * __Brannigan, L.__, J. Nilsson, J. Nycander, A. C. Naveira-Garabato and A. Jenkins:
 *Should plume models care about planetary rotation?*, to be submitted to JGR.